Analytic framework for self-dual criticality in $\mathbb{Z}_k$ gauge theory with matter

-\paragraph*{Analytic theory of self-dual criticality:} We now focus on the phase transition with $r_{\alpha} = 0, v_e = v_m, c^{(n)}_{(q_e,q_m)} = c^{(n)}_{(q_m,q_e)}$, and determine its universal low energy properties.
-Our analysis will proceed in three steps: (1) freeze the gauge fluctuations and show that the $\mathrm{O(2)} \times \mathrm{O(2)} \rtimes \Z_2$-symmetric matter sector in \eqref{eq:critical_lagrangian} is stable against $\Z_k \times \Z_k \rtimes \Z_2$-symmetric perturbations (allowed in the UV Hamiltonian) for all $k \geq 4$; (2) include gauge fluctuations and show that all self-dual monopoles in the Lagrangian are irrelevant at the MCP; (3) compute the anomalous dimensions generated by the matter-gauge interactions and show that they are $k^{-2}$ suppressed in the large $k$ limit.
-We now explain these steps, relegating some technical details to the appendices.
+\paragraph*{Analytic theory of self-dual criticality:} We will now focus on the phase transition with ${r_{\alpha} = 0}$, $ {v_e = v_m}$, ${c^{(n)}_{(q_e,q_m)} = c^{(n)}_{(q_m,q_e)}}$, and determine its universal low energy properties.
+Our analysis will proceed in three steps: (1) freeze the gauge fluctuations and show that the $\mathrm{O(2)} \times \mathrm{O(2)} \rtimes \Z_2$-symmetric matter sector in \eqref{eq:critical_lagrangian} is stable against $\Z_k \times \Z_k \rtimes \Z_2$-symmetric perturbations (allowed in the UV Hamiltonian) for all ${k \geq 4}$; (2) include gauge fluctuations and show that all self-dual monopoles in the Lagrangian are irrelevant at the MCP; (3) compute the anomalous dimensions generated by the matter-gauge interactions.
+The basic assumption behind this 3-step procedure is that the $\mathrm{U(1)} \times \mathrm{U(1)}$ gauge theory in \eqref{eq:critical_lagrangian} can be accessed by perturbing around the pure scalar field theory at $k = \infty$, where gauge fluctuations are suppressed.
+Since the anomalous dimensions induced by gauge fluctuations scale as $1/k^2$, this assumption likely holds for all $k \geq 4$ but may be questionable for ${k = 2}$.
+Therefore, we will carry out the 3-step procedure for $k \geq 4$ and make some conjectural remarks about ${k = 2}$ along the way.
+With this discussion in mind, we now explain these three steps, relegating some technical details to the appendices.

 In the first step, we turn off gauge fluctuations and study the scalar field Lagrangian.
-In addition to the terms already present in \eqref{eq:critical_lagrangian}, the $\Z_k$ gauge structure in the UV model allows for $\Z_k \times \Z_k \rtimes \Z_2$-symmetric perturbations where $\Z_k \times \Z_k$ acts on the scalar fields as $\phi_{\alpha} \rightarrow e^{2\pi i n_{\alpha}/k} \phi_{\alpha}$ and $\Z_2$ exchanges $\phi_e$ with $\phi_m$.
+In addition to the terms already present in \eqref{eq:critical_lagrangian}, the $\Z_k$ gauge structure in the UV model allows for $\Z_k \times \Z_k \rtimes \Z_2$-symmetric perturbations where $\Z_k \times \Z_k$ acts on the scalar fields as ${\phi_{\alpha} \rightarrow e^{2\pi i n_{\alpha}/k} \phi_{\alpha}}$ and $\Z_2$ exchanges $\phi_e$ with $\phi_m$.
 Including all symmetry-allowed terms gives a general Lagrangian of the form